trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-4.md

 **The smart contract _(backend)_ is finished**

-## NFT Marketplace front
+## NFT Marketplace frontend

 This section guides you step-by-step in setting up an intuitive frontend.

 ### Step 1: Initialize the Typescript Classes

-Generate Typescript classes and go to the frontend to run the server
+Generate Typescript classes and go to the frontend to run the server:

     ```bash
     taq generate types ./app/src